The-Revvy/e-writer/README.md

 # e-writer
 An e-reader based .ek3 injector for Pokemon Ruby/Sapphire

-Inject one dotcode, speak to Norman, then repeat with the other dotcode
+Replaces the first pokemon in your party with the following:

 ```
 METAGROSS (shiny),